miguelpucela/solar-controlled-appliance/README.md

     start: "{{ now().replace(hour=0, minute=0, second=0) }}"
     end: "{{ now() }}"
 ```
-- `timer_appliance`: `timer` with the maximum time the appliance must be On.
-After this time, the appliance and `bool_appliance` are switched off.
-This is optional.

 Schedulings can be easily created with HACS integration
 [scheduler-component](https://github.com/nielsfaber/scheduler-component) and HACS lovelace integration [scheduler-card](https://github.com/nielsfaber/scheduler-card).